Table Of Contents

 When should you use EKS?

-EKS is an excellent alternative when you do not have the resources, expertise, or budget to deploy containerized applications with upstream Kubernetes.
+EKS is an excellent alternative when you lack the resources, expertise, or budget to deploy containerized applications with upstream Kubernetes.
 Use EKS if you want a level of portability to avoid AWS vendor lock-in.

 When should you use ECS instead of ECS?

 AWS ECS is a great option for creating, running, and maintaining containerized apps.
 AWS ECS is a great option for building, running, and maintaining containerized apps only on the AWS cloud.
-It is usually less expensive than EKS as well.
+It is also usually less expensive than EKS.

 The Cloud Cost Playbook